Kansolian/University-Projects/README.md

 ## Master Years
+ * `Bayesian Modelling of Cognitive Processes` - Project based on a Multinomial simulation approach on the effect of Cognitive Dissonance.
+Title: “The Effects of Self-Esteem on Drug Relapse”.
+* `Brain Computer Interfacing` -  Project Paper: "A Multimodal Analyses of a passive Brain Computer Interface for Workload Detection”.

 * `Cognitive Models of Language Learning` - Project Paper: "Unraveling a Linguistic Enigma: Computational Approach to Understanding Specific Language Impairment in Children”
+* `Complex Systems` - Project Paper: ”Forecasting Food Price Indices in the United States: Using Time-Series Forecasting Models Based On Complex System Paradigms”.
-* `COmputer Games` - The project consisted of creating 3 game AI’s, “No Thanks” (card game), “Take5” (card game), “Neverwinter Nights” (Team based capture the flag).
+* `Computer Games` - The project consisted of creating 3 game AI’s, “No Thanks” (card game), “Take5” (card game), “Neverwinter Nights” (Team based capture the flag).

+* `Core Topics AI` - Project Paper: “The Social Robot: Is the safe way, the right way?”.
 * `Core Topics Cognitive Science` - Project Paper: “Imitative behaviour of the Mirror Neuron System on Attention.
 The impact of the Genschow et al. (2017) paper on the taxonomy of Attention”.
-* `Core Topics AI` - Project Paper: “The Social Robot: Is the safe way, the right way?”.
-* `Ethics` - Essay Paper: “Asimov’s Three laws of robotic”.
-* `Research skills` - This folder houses the Image Analyses and spatio temporal assignments.
-* `Brain Computer Interfacing` -  Project Paper: "A Multimodal Analyses of a passive Brain Computer Interface for Workload Detection”.
-* `Complex Systems` - Project Paper: ”Forecasting Food Price Indices in the United States: Using Time-Series Forecasting Models Based On Complex System Paradigms”.
-* `Deep Reinforcement Learning` - Simple Walk simulation in python Gymnasium.
-* `Bayesian Modelling of Cognitive Processes` - Project based on a Multinomial simulation approach on the effect of Cognitive Dissonance.
-Title: “The Effects of Self-Esteem on Drug Relapse”.
 * `Deep Learning` - Project Paper: “FRAM: Facial Recognition Applied to Mouth Movement.
 A Feature Analysis On A Lip Reading Paradigm”.
+ * `Deep Reinforcement Learning` - Simple Walk simulation in python Gymnasium.
+* `Ethics` - Essay Paper: “Asimov’s Three laws of robotic”.
  * `Internship` - Internship consisted of creating an opponent, field and Ball detection system for soccer-playing humanoid robots (NAO) (RoboCup).
  * `Master Thesis` - "THE POWER OF MULTI-AGENT SYSTEMS IN SEARCH AND RESCUE MISSIONS - A study on search behaviour and strategy development in multi-agent systems situated in an adversarial environment".
 The folder houses the thesis and data evaluation code.
 The implementation code can be found here: https://github.com/Kansolian/The-power-of-Multi-agent-systems-in-Search-and-Rescue-Missions.git.
-All code was written by me and all code taken from other authors is clearly stated.
+* `Research skills` - This folder houses the Image Analyses and spatio temporal assignments.

 ## Additional Information
 This is not a full list of courses taken, only courses with interesting or open explorable projects.
+All code was written by me and all code taken from other authors is clearly stated.

 For further interest in any of the stated topics, projects or need for additional information, please reach out at the e-mail: friezas16@gmail.com.
 I am happy to help out.